-The Eastern Pacific northern fur seal stock can occur off the west coast of the continental U.S. in winter/spring; therefore, any mortality or serious injury of northern fur seals reported off the coasts of Washington,

-Oregon, or California during December through May is assigned to both the Eastern Pacific and California stocks of northern fur seals (as noted in Table 3).
-Reports to the NMFS West Coast Region marine mammal stranding network between 2014 and 2018 resulted in minimum mean annual mortality and serious injury rates of one northern fur seal entangled in trawl gear and 0.2 entangled in unidentified fishing net from unknown (commercial, recreational, or subsistence) fisheries off the U.S. west coast in December through May (Table 3; Young et al. 2020).
-These mortality and serious injury estimates result from an actual count of verified human-caused deaths and serious injuries and are minimums because not all entangled animals strand nor are all stranded animals found, reported, or have the cause of death determined.
+The Eastern Pacific northern fur seal stock can occur off the west coast of the continental U.S. in winter/spring; therefore, any mortality or serious injury of northern fur seals reported off the coasts of Washington, Oregon, or California during December through May is assigned to both the Eastern Pacific and California stocks (as noted in Table 3).
+Reports to the NMFS West Coast Region marine mammal stranding network between 2015 and 2019 resulted in a minimum mean annual mortality and serious injury rate of 0.6 northern fur seals entangled in trawl gear from unknown (commercial, recreational, or subsistence) fisheries off the U.S. west coast in December through May, which was assigned to both stocks of northern fur seals (Table 3; Freed et al. 2021).
+This mortality and serious injury estimate results from an actual count of verified human-caused deaths and serious injuries and is a minimum because not all entangled animals strand nor are all stranded animals found, reported, or have the cause of death determined.

 Table 3.
-Summary of mortality and serious injury of Eastern Pacific northern fur seals, by year and type, reported to the NMFS Alaska Region and NMFS West Coast Region marine mammal stranding networks between 2014 and 2018 (Young et al. 2020).
+Summary of mortality and serious injury of Eastern Pacific northern fur seals, by year and type, reported to the NMFS Alaska Region and NMFS West Coast Region marine mammal stranding networks, the NMFS Southwest Fisheries Science Center (SWFSC), and the Alaska Department of Fish and Game (ADF&G) between 2015 and 2019 (Freed et al. 2021).
 Animals that were disentangled and released with non-serious injuries have been excluded from this table.

-Cause of injury 2014 2015 2016 2017 2018 Mean annual mortality Entangled in commercial Bering Sea/Aleutian Is. halibut longline gear 3 0 0 0 0 0.6 Entangled in commercial Bering Sea/Aleutian Is. trawl gear 6 1 1 1 1 2 Entangled in Bering Sea/Aleutian Is. gillnet gear 0 1 0 0 0 0.2 Entangled in Bering Sea/Aleutian Is. unidentified fishing gear 0 1 0 0 0 0.2 Entangled in gillnet 1 0 0 0 0 0.2 Entangled in unidentified net 1 + 1 ^a 0 0 0 0 $0.2 + 0.2^{a}$ Entangled in trawl gear 2 ^a 0 0 3a 0 1 ^a Entangled in marine debris 11 0 9 13 6 7.8 Struck by car 0 1 0 0 0 0.2 Dog attack 0 0 1 ^a 0 0 0.2a Oil/tar 1 ^a 0 0 0 0 0.2a Total in commercial fisheries Total in unknown (commercial, recreational, or subsistence) fisheries Total in marine debris 7.8 Total due to other causes (car strike, dog attack, oil/tar) 0.6
+Cause of injury 2015 2016 2017 2018 2019 Mean annual mortality Entangled in commercial Bering Sea/Aleutian Is. trawl gear 1 1 1 1 0 0.8 Entangled in Bering Sea/Aleutian Is. gillnet gear 1 0 0 0 0 0.2 Entangled in Bering Sea/Aleutian Is. unidentified fishing gear 1 0 0 0 0 0.2 Entangled in trawl gear 0 0 3 ^a 0 6 $1.2 + 0.6^{a}$ Entangled in hook and line gear 0 0 0 0 1 0.2 Entangled in marine debris 0 9 13 6 7 7 Struck by car 1 0 0 0 0 0.2 Dog attack 0 1 ^a 0 0 0 0.2a Total in commercial fisheries Total in unknown (commercial, recreational, or subsistence) fisheries $1.8 + 0.6^{a}$ Total in marine debris 7 Total due to other causes (car strike, dog attack) $0.2 + 0.2^{a}$

-"The mortality or serious injury occurred off the coast of Washington, Oregon, or California in December through May and was assigned to both the Eastern Pacific and California stocks of northern fur seals.
+^aThe mortality or serious injury occurred off the coast of Washington, Oregon, or California in December through May and was assigned to both the Eastern Pacific and California stocks of northern fur seals.